darktable-org/dtorg/content/pages/install.md

 <h2 id='rhel'>RHEL / Scientific Linux / Centos</h2>
 ![scientificlinux]({filename}/images/OS/scientificlinux.jpg)

-For many of those enterprise distro releases it is not possible to build the latest darktable releases anymore.
+For many of those enterprise distribution releases it is not possible to build the latest darktable releases anymore.

-You might be lucky with packages in the <a href="#3rdparty">3rd party packages</a> section.
+You might be lucky with packages in the <a href="#3rdparty">third party packages</a> section.

 <h2 id='debian'>Debian</h2>
 ![debian]({filename}/images/OS/debian.png)